-Rhode Island's unemployment rate fell in April to 8.8 percent, the sixth-highest in the U.S.
+Rhode Island's unemployment rate in October was 9.2 percent, the second highest nationally.